 On trees the pH and water absorbency of bark may affect colonization by lichens.
 The most acid barked trees are larch and pines (down to pH 3.2), then in order of reducing acidity birch, oak (pH 3.8-5.8), rowan, alder, beech, lime, ash (pH 5.2-6.6), elder, sycamore and field maple, apple, poplar, willow and elm (pH 4.7-7.1).
 Bark pH is affected by pollution, and may vary at different heights in the tree.

-Some species rarely manage to disperse over any distance and are only found in ancient woodlands, where there has been ecological continuity over hundreds of years [link to indicators of ecological continuity page].
+Some species rarely manage to disperse over any distance and are only found in ancient woodlands, where there has been ecological continuity over hundreds of years.
 Their absence from an apparently old wood may indicate that they were lost when the wood was clear-felled and replanted some time ago.

 The effect of air pollution on lichens is profound.
 In the mid to late 20th century the most important pollutant was sulphur dioxide produced by coal burning industry and power stations.
 This often dissolved in water vapour to fall as acid rain.
 The effect was to leave city centres and industrial areas almost devoid of lichens, apart from the “pollution lichen” Lecanora conizaeoides which thrived.
 Sulphur dioxide levels are now falling in most parts of Britain and lichens are recolonising areas where they have not been seen for many years.